stewartmcgown/grammarly-api/README.md

 const { hasPlagiarism } = await plagiarism();
 ```

 Doesn't return any details, just tells you if there was Plagiarism at all.
-It does NOT have a very high success rate (~2/3 false negatives), as the free checker often misses plagiarism.

 ### Authenticate to Premium (_coming soon!_)